mka142/etogd/README.md

 Firstly install required packages: `python install -r requirements.txt` (best in python env).
 Then go to google cloud console, create project, enable Google Drive API and create credentials for Desktop.
 Copy credentials to project root directory and rename it to `credentials.json`.

 ### Configuration
-- SOURCE_TO_BACKUP
+- SOURCES_TO_BACKUP
-    path to directory or file that should be archived
+    comma separated list of paths to directorys or files that should be archived:
+    `backup_name:/path/to/backup,backup_name2:/path2/to/backup`
 - GDRIVE_PARENT_FOLDER (optional)
     `ID` of google folder where archive should be uploaded `default ''` (home google drive directory)